 Coaches play a vital role in a skater’s progress and performance.
 When choosing a coach there are many things to consider; cost, availability and qualifications.
 Feel free to make inquiries to assure that you have all the information you need to make an informed decision.
-A list of names and phone numbers are on the Brochure available under Schedule and Fees.
+A list of names and phone numbers are on the links at left and on our homepage).

 See the list to the left (or the above menu "About Us" then "Coaches") and click on a name for certification levels, personal skating backgrounds and contact information.

 Coaches rates will vary based on qualifications and experience.
-On average you can expect to pay anywhere from $9.50 ‐ $20.00 for a 15 minute private lesson.
-Keep in mind that rates will vary if there is more than one person in the group (semi private or group instruction) and length of the lesson (10 minutes, 15 minutes, 30 minutes or more).
+On average you can expect to pay anywhere from $10.00 ‐ $20.00 for a 15 minute private lesson.
+Please note that coaches set their own rate. $10-20 per 15 min is only a general guideline.
+Rates may vary if there is more than one person in the group (semi private or group instruction) and length of the lesson (10 minutes, 15 minutes, 30 minutes or more).
 Be sure to ask the coach for a fee schedule before committing to any lessons.

 Check to see if the coach is available on the sessions you are planning to skate on.
 If you are interested in a specific coach, check their availability first and then try to skate on those sessions.
 If skating on a certain day is more important, register for the session and then check with the coach for their availability.